KarrLab/obj_tables/docs/index.rst

-`obj_model` documentation
+`obj_tables` documentation
 ================================================

-`obj_model` allows developers to define standalone (i.e. separate from databases) schemas using a syntax similar to Django.
+`obj_tables` allows developers to define standalone (i.e. separate from databases) schemas using a syntax similar to Django.
-The `obj_model.io` module provides methods to serialize and deserialize schema objects to/from Excel, csv, and tsv file(s).
+The `obj_tables.io` module provides methods to serialize and deserialize schema objects to/from Excel, csv, and tsv file(s).

 Contents
 --------